YannHS/aero-dot-org-website/content/en/designs/2025-micro/_index.md

 {{< columns count=2 >}}
 {{< column >}}
-## The Dorito
+## The UOAN-M25
-Affectionately called **The Dorito**, this aircraft is machined out of foam for a strong, unibody airframe.
+### The UOAN-M25, our 2025 SAE Aero Design Micro Class aircraft, is a lightweight, modular platform built for performance and rapid assembly.

 {{< /column >}}